Bored of salads? Struggling to eat enough veggies? SaladDecider can help bring health and flavor to your salad bowl!

 Defining a Problem

 My solution?
-An app that makes the salad-making process more pleasant, easier to understand, less stressful to prep, and…fun!
-By dividing ingredients into sections (a base of greens, veggies and fruit, complete protein, and toppings/dressing) and suggesting ingredients with a degree of randomness, salads can be more appealing than ever!
-Have you ever thought to experiment with spinach, strawberries, avocado, goat cheese, chia seeds, and vinaigrette?
-Now you have!
-Give it a try!
+An app that transforms the salad-making process into a more pleasant, easier to understand, less stressful, and more fun experience!
+By dividing ingredients into sections (a base of greens, veggies and fruit, complete protein, and toppings/dressing) and selecting ingredients at random to encourage flavor experimentation, salads can be more appealing than ever!

 To help me validate my idea, I surveyed people who were interested in increasing their vegetable/salad consumption, interviewed three survey takers who I felt embodied my potential users, and eventually performed a usability test for a prototype.